LeventKaraagac/LeventKaraagac/README.md

 - [Building a Basic Home SOC Lab for Threat Detection and Analysis](https://github.com/LeventKaraagac/BasicHomeSOCLab/blob/main/README.md)
 - [Building a Full SOC Automation Environment](https://github.com/LeventKaraagac/BasicHomeSOCLab/blob/main/README.md)
 - [Building a Honeypot with Azure and Feeding My Own Threat Intelligence(documentation in progress)]()
-- Creating a Home SOC with Azure(documentation in progress)
+- Creating a Home SOC with Azure and Building Attacker Maps(documentation in progress)
 - Setting up Active Directory and Configuring With Powershell (documentation in process)